hackerspace-ntnu/website-next/CONTRIBUTING.md

 - To keep the code as consistent as possible use functions for react components or hooks instead of const variables with arrow function syntax.
 An exception is when using the forwardRef hook or when creating compound components.
 - Only use default export for pages or layouts etc. since it is required by Next.js.
 For everything else use named exports.
 This is to make it easier to find the components in the codebase or change them without ending up with different names for the same component.
 - Use `type` instead of `interface` for typescript types.
 This is to keep the code consistent and to make it easier to read.
 Also `type` is more flexible than `interface` since it can be used for unions and intersections.
+- When using custom icons that are not provided by lucide, make sure to add them as React Components (SVGs) to the `components/assets/icons` folder.
+This improves performance since the icons are handled as vectors and not as images.
+- For internationalization use the `useTranslations` and `getTranslations` (for async components) hooks from `next-intl`.
+  - For client components pass the translations as props using the `t` prop for consistency.
+  - On the backend when returning error messages, you can just return the key to the translation as the error message and it will be formatted correctly.
+  - In the backend context (ctx) the locale is stored in `ctx.locale` and translations can be accessed using `ctx.getTranslations()`.

 ### Naming conventions